Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Vitamin D3 + K2?

-Taking Vitamin D3 and K2 together is not just convenient - it is the physiologically rational way to supplement both.
-The reason comes down to calcium metabolism.
-Vitamin D3 dramatically increases calcium absorption from the gut.
-Vitamin K2 activates two critical proteins: osteocalcin (which binds calcium into bone) and Matrix Gla Protein (which prevents calcium from depositing in arteries).
-Without adequate K2, the extra calcium absorbed from D3 supplementation has nowhere specific to go - and epidemiological data suggests it may contribute to arterial calcification in D3-supplemented individuals who are K2-deficient.
+If you are taking a meaningful dose of vitamin D3 (above 1,000 IU), pairing it with K2 is the physiologically rational move.
+D3 dramatically increases calcium absorption from the gut; K2 activates osteocalcin (which binds calcium into bone) and Matrix Gla Protein (which keeps calcium out of arteries).
+Without adequate K2, the extra calcium D3 pulls in has nowhere specific to go, epidemiological data suggests this may contribute to arterial calcification in D3-supplemented people who are K2-deficient.
+A combined product is simply more convenient than buying two separate bottles.

 Vitamin D3 alone is well-established.
-A 2017 Cochrane review (56 trials, 95,286 participants) found vitamin D supplementation reduced all-cause mortality.
-The US Preventive Services Task Force and most medical societies recognize widespread deficiency - estimated at 35-42% of American adults with blood levels below 20 ng/mL.
-The evidence for D3 supplementation for bone health, immune function, and all-cause mortality reduction is among the most robust in the supplement literature.
+Large reviews confirm it reduces all-cause mortality, and 35-42% of American adults are deficient.
+The evidence for D3 in bone health, immune function, and mortality reduction is among the most robust in the supplement literature.

 Vitamin K2 adds the cardiovascular protection layer.
-The Rotterdam Study (4,807 participants) found high K2 intake was associated with 52% lower risk of severe aortic calcification and 57% lower risk of coronary heart disease death.
+A large 10-year study found high K2 intake was associated with 52% lower risk of severe artery calcification and 57% lower risk of coronary heart disease death.
 K1 showed no such benefit.
-This suggests K2's role in vascular calcification prevention is distinct and important, especially when D3 is increasing calcium absorption.
+This makes K2's role especially important when D3 is increasing calcium absorption.

 The practical case: if you are taking any meaningful dose of Vitamin D3 (above 1,000 IU), adding K2 is low-risk, low-cost, and biologically sensible.
 A combined product is simply more convenient than buying two separate supplements.
 Both are fat-soluble and should be taken with food containing fat.